Agni Natchathiram (soundtrack)

 Agni Natchathiram is the soundtrack to the 1988 Tamil-language film of the same name directed by Mani Ratnam and produced by G. Venkateswaran, starring Prabhu, Karthik, Amala and Nirosha.
-The film associated Ratnam's norm collaborators—composer Ilaiyaraaja and lyricist Vaali—whose soundtrack album featured six tracks.
-It was released through the Echo label on a double LP record, with three on each sides.
-The soundtrack consisted of electronic and synth-pop music, where most of the Carnatic melodies in the songs were fused with modern instrumentation.
+The film featured Ratnam's norm collaborators—composer Ilaiyaraaja and lyricist Vaalee—whose soundtrack album featured six tracks.
+It was released through the Echo label as a double LP record, with three tracks on each side.
+The soundtrack consisted of electronic and synth-pop music, with most of the Carnatic melodies in the songs fused with modern instrumentation.
 For the Telugu dubbed version titled Gharsana, all the lyrics are written by Rajasri.

 Development

-As Agni Natchathiram was filmed simultaneously with Nayakan (1987), Ilaiyaraaja too worked on both the films with the latter's score—consisted of only orchestra and string instruments—recorded in the mornings, and the former in the evening.
+As Agni Natchathiram was filmed simultaneously with Nayakan (1987), Ilaiyaraaja also worked on both films, with the latter's score consisting only of orchestral and string instruments—recorded in the mornings and the former in the evenings.
 Its music predominantly consisted of electronic and synth-pop; Ratnam's influence of western media through vidéothèques interested him to make a "Hollywood-style urban action film" but failing to do so, he instead decided to use electronic music in the film's score "to push the envelope in terms of style"; Ilaiyaraaja too had an exposure with the genre, as he previously used synthesizers for composing Punnagai Mannan (1986).

-"Raaja Raajathi" was composed without string instruments, instead it fused synth-pop with jazz in the second interlude, and drums played by drummer R. Purushothaman.
+"Raaja Raajathi" was composed without string instruments; it fused synth-pop with jazz in the second interlude, and drums were played by drummer R. Purushothaman.
 The opening stanza of the song was composed with two notes.
 Despite the dominance of electronic music, most of the songs were set in Carnatic ragas; "Vaa Vaa Anbe Anbe" is in Shivaranjani, "Thoongatha Vizhigal" is in Amritavarshini, "Oru Poonga Vanam" is in Sudhadhanyasi, and "Ninnukkori Varnam" is in Mohanam.
 The song was sampled with synthesizers in the interludes.